hunterckm01/PickPicker/README.md

 Tech Stack

-As advised by common README conventions dev.to
-, we list the main technologies used:

     Frontend: React, HTML/CSS, Tailwind CSS, React Router DOM, Redux, Axios.

     Backend: Node.js, Express.js, and the Archiver library for on-the-fly ZIP file generation.

 Deployment

-The README also specifies deployment details as recommended dev.to
-:

     Backend (API): Deployed on Render.